amcrawford/turing-module1-portfolio/README.md

 ### Being a Community Member

-Here is some of the feedback that I have received from peers:

 "Working with Amber has been an absolute joy.
 She's sharp as a tack and just about as friendly as they come.
 Whether we paired on a problem or divided work and  came back together to discuss it, Amber was always open to new ideas and taking tangents to experiment with various solutions.
 Even during stressful moments, she takes time to answer others' questions.
 I really can't speak more highly of her and I'd welcome the opportunity to work with her again."